Qiskit/RFCs/0015-estimator-interface.md

 1. Provides a certain certain amount of flexibility for what can be returned without modifying the container object.
 Here are some examples:
   1. Suppose that we want to give users the option of additionally returning the covariances between estimates that arise because of the circuit multiplexing, then we could update with the field `{"cov": <20,30,20,30>}`.
   1. Suppose we want to return some indication of which estimates came from the same physical circuit.

-## Detailed Design <a name="detailed-design"></a>
-Technical reference level design.
-Elaborate on details such as:
-- Implementation procedure
-  - If spans multiple projects cover these parts individually
-- Interaction with other features
-- Dissecting corner cases
-- Reference definition, e.g., formal definitions.

 ## Migration Path <a name="migration-path"></a>